DiscontinuedUpdate: Altra Provision 3.5

 - The Altra Provision 2.0 gives flexible stability to runners who are in need of support.
 Essentially, the medial and lateral sides of the foot are stabilized, so it’s great for anyone who experience inward or outward rolling of their feet when they run.
 Flexibility is still given by a mid-sole unit that’s not restrictive.
 Comfortable coverage and a reliable platform add to this shoe’s efficient service.

-- The upper unit of this running shoe makes use of a mesh material that’s able to accommodate the foot and keep it comfortable.
+- The upper unit of this stability running shoe makes use of a mesh material that’s able to accommodate the foot and keep it comfortable.
 It allows air to circulate in and through the shoe, making the interior environment cool and dry.
 It is also able to stave off moisture, reducing the risk of odor.

 - The mid-sole unit is comprised of foam technologies that work in order to provide a comfortable underfoot experience to the wearer.
 While receiving reliable cushioning throughout the running session, the wearer also gets shock attenuation and energy return.
 The springiness of the mid-sole even gives explosive toe-offs.
 A stability wedge angles from the medial to the lateral sides, giving additional support and preventing excess rolling of the foot.